 Project Management & BIM

-The course will be delivered on a part-time blended learning approach with day-release on Wednesdays from the work place.
+The course will be delivered on a part-time blended learning approach with day-release, Year 1 will be Mondays, Years 2 & 3 will be Tuesdays, Year 4 will be Thursdays and Year 5 will be Fridays.
 Students will be expected to attend during the University’s teaching weeks in:

 Semester 1 (September to January)